coveo/source.coveo.com/_posts/2015-04-26-sandboxing-javascript-execution-in-java.md

 ## Trying it out

 The changes we've made to DynJS are available [publicly on GitHub](https://github.com/Coveo/dynjs/tree/resource-quotas).
 We also submitted a [pull request](https://github.com/dynjs/dynjs/pull/154) but it hasn't been merged yet.

+## Update - February 2016

+As of now, DynJS is no longer being maintained, and no official version has ever been released with the changes described in this post (in fact the PR is still opened).